Paul spent the 1950s living in a suburb of Milwaukee and also on a small dairy farm in southeastern Wisconsin.

 Mom and dad also thought it was a good idea for me to take the entrance exam.
 After brief coaching from Sister on pre-algebra and other math topics that would be on the test, dad took me to downtown Milwaukee on a Saturday morning to sit for the test.
 The exam lasted two or three hours and two weeks later I was thrilled to learn that I had been accepted for admission to Marquette High.

 Unfortunately, the problem was that Marquette High was 30 miles from home and my parents couldn't pay the tuition or afford my commuting costs to and from school.
 Dad met with the Saint Thomas Aquinas Church pastor, but the church and school were unwilling to give us any financial support.
-Consequently, I wound up attending the public Burlington High School for four years.
+Consequently, I attended the public Burlington High School for four years.

 5. Seventh and Eighth Grade Class Trip to Washington D.C.